Ensemble Transport Adaptive Importance Sampling: The Ensemble Transform Adaptive Importance Sampler (ETAIS)

 Importance sampling can be a very efficient method for sampling from a probability distribution.
 A proposal density is chosen, from which we can draw samples.
 Each sample is assigned a weight given by the ratio of the target density and the proposal density at that point.
 They are efficient when the proposal density is concentrated in similar areas to the target density, and incredibly inefficient when this is not the case.
-The aim of the PAIS is to use an ensemble of states, each coming from a MCMC chain, to construct a proposal distribution which will be as close as possible to the target density.
-If this ensemble is large enough, the distribution of states will be representative of the target density.
+The aim of the ETAIS is to use an ensemble of states to construct a proposal distribution which will be as close as possible to the target density.
+If this ensemble is large enough, the distribution of states will be approximately representative of the target density.

-The proposal distribution could be constructed in many different ways, but we choose to use a mixture distribution, made up of a sum of MCMC proposal distributions for each of the members of the ensemble.
-Once the proposal is constructed, we can sample a new set of states from the proposal distribution, and each is assigned a weight given by the ratio of the target density and the proposal mixture distribution density.
+The proposal distribution could be constructed in many different ways, but we choose to use a mixture distribution, made up of a sum of MCMC proposal kernels e.g. Gaussians centred at the current state, as in RWMH.
+Once the proposal is constructed, we can sample a new ensemble from the proposal distribution, and each is assigned a weight given by the ratio of the target density and the proposal mixture density.
 Assuming that our proposal distribution is a good one, then the variance of the weights will be small, and we will have many useful samples.
 Finally, we need to create a set of evenly weighted samples which best represent this set of weighted samples.
 This is achieved by implementing a resampling algorithm.
+These samples are not stored in order to characterise the posterior density, since the resampling process is not exact.
+They are simply needed in order to inform the mixture proposal distribution for the next iteration of the algorithm.

-Initially we will use the ETPF algorithm\cite{reich2013nonparametric}, although we will suggest an alternative strategy in Section \ref{sec:AMR}.
-The output of the resampling algorithm gives us a set of evenly weighted samples that we believe represents the target distribution well, and from this point we can iterate the process once again.
-The algorithm is summarised in Table \ref{tab:PAIS}.
+Initially we will use the ETPF resampler algorithm\cite{reich2013nonparametric}, although we will suggest an alternative strategy in Section \ref{sec:MT}, for examples where a large ensemble is required, and for which the ETPF may become more expensive.
+The resampling algorithm gives us a set of evenly weighted samples which represents the target distribution well, which we can use to iterate the process again.
+The algorithm is summarised in Algorithm \ref{alg:ETAIS}.

+The choice of resampling algorithm is important since its output is used to formulate the proposal distribution for the next iteration.
+A basic resampler may be cheap to implement, but the resulting sample, and in turn the next iteration's proposal distribution, may not be as representative of the target distribution.
+This leads to higher variances of the weights in the importance sampler, and therefore to slower convergence to the target density.